-If your house has similarities to ours, there are piles of brightly colored magazines like Martha Stewart's Living, Better Homes and Gardens, and This Old House.
+If your house is like ours there are piles of brightly colored magazines like Martha Stewart's Living, Better Homes and Gardens, and This Old House.
 They tell us how to make our homes more beautiful, food more delicious, and how to impress guests when they come over.
-Some of my favorite television shows are HGTV, Food Network, and Create.
+Some of my favorite TV shows are HGTV, Food Network, and Create.
 I’m hooked on websites like AllRecipes.com where people can share their good ideas about entertaining.
-But when I step back, Martha Stewart and her cronies really haven't come close to addressing what really matters when it comes to having an open home.
+But when I step back, Martha and her cronies really haven't come close to addressing what really matters when it comes to having an open home.

-I like to imagine what it would be like if Martha were to sit down with some of the Bible writers and debate with them about true hospitality.
-In Jewish thought, hospitality is rooted in the concept of the Almighty who “loves the sojourner” (e.g., Deut.
-10:18), and in the story of the Israelites to whom God said, “You shall not wrong a sojourner or oppress him, for you were sojourners in the land of Egypt” (Ex.
-22:21).
+I like to imagine what it would be like if Martha were to sit down with some of the Bible writers and debate with them what true hospitality is.
+In Jewish thought hospitality is rooted in the concept of the Almighty who “loves the sojourner” (e.g., Deut 10:18), and in the story of the Israelites, to whom God said, “You shall not wrong a sojourner or oppress him, for you were sojourners in the land of Egypt” (Ex 22:21).

-Not only is hospitality a fundamental expression of Jewish faith, but hospitality also plays a part in the early Christian faith.1 Paul links the idea of “brotherly love” to “hospitality” in Romans 12:10-12.
-If hospitality is so central to Biblical faith, why do we struggle to express it today?
+Not only is hospitality a fundamental expression of Jewish faith, it is also plays a part in the early Christian faith.
+Paul links the idea of “brotherly love” to “hospitality” in Romans 12:10-12.
+If hospitality is so central to Biblical faith why do we struggle to express it today?

 Top Five Fears